(ber AKT ant)

 Concerns related to adverse effects:

-• Transient adverse effects: Transient episodes of bradycardia and decreased oxygen saturation occur.
+• Transient adverse effects: Transient episodes of bradycardia and decreased oxygen saturation may occur.
 Discontinue dosing procedure and initiate measures to alleviate the condition; may reinstitute after the patient is stable.
+Rales and moist breath sounds may occur; endotracheal suctioning or other remedial action is necessary if clear-cut signs of airway obstruction are present.

-• Monitoring: Produces rapid improvements in lung oxygenation and compliance that may require frequent adjustments to oxygen delivery and ventilator settings.
+• Lung oxygenation/lung compliance: Produces rapid improvements in lung oxygenation and compliance that may require frequent adjustments to oxygen delivery and ventilator settings; hyperoxia may occur within minutes of administration.

-• Trained personnel: Rapidly affects oxygenation and lung compliance; restrict use to a highly-supervised clinical setting with immediate availability of clinicians experienced in intubation and ventilatory management of premature infants.
+• Trained personnel: Rapidly affects oxygenation and lung compliance; restrict use to a highly-supervised clinical setting with immediate availability of clinicians experienced in intubation and ventilatory management of premature neonates.

-Beractant is only indicated for use in premature infants.
+Beractant is only indicated for use in premature neonates

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)